 Throughout our entire life - from birth to death, in moments of great joy or utter darkness - we are intimately connected with the Open Ground of Being.
 When we live in conscious connection and understanding of this fundamental reality, our lives become infused with Love and Openness and we know ourselves to be home.

 The Open Ground of Being is so unassumingly simple and ever-present that we tend to easily miss it.
-Innocent misunderstandings, cultural conditioning, trauma or looking at reality through the conceptual mind, make us believe that we are inherently deficient and separate from Love or Spirit.
-Not recognizing that what we are looking for is the one who is looking, we erroneously seek then fulfillment and peace in objects, others, future goals or special experiences - which is fleeting and temporary at best.
-Equally, as spiritual seekers we might believe that true love or freedom are a grand place to be found "over there" - or that we first have to get rid off our "problems" in order to come home.
+Innocent misunderstandings, cultural conditioning, unresolved trauma or looking at reality through the conceptual mind, make us believe that we are inherently deficient and separate from Love or Spirit.
+Not recognizing that what we are looking for is the one who is looking, we erroneously seek then fulfillment and peace in objects, future goals or special experiences - which is fleeting and temporary at best.
+Equally, as spiritual seekers we might believe that true love or freedom are a grand place to be found "over there" - or that we first have to get rid off our "problems" in order to find home.